WorkingClassDuck/Water-Ripple-Shader/README.md

 LICENSING:
-I'm with credit or without
+I'm fine with credit or without.